xiang0731/awesome-Alfred-related/README.md

 - https://www.alfredapp.com/help/workflows/inputs/script-filter/json/

 ## Remark
-All contents of the collection site on the Internet
+All content is collected from the internet.
 If any of the content infringes upon your rights, please contact us that we will promptly remove it.